kfet/shiny_air/README.md

 The application displays an interactive graphic of the measurments of selected air pollutants, accross a number of years.
 Masurements are aggregated according to the selected function (mean, max) for the given year, and accros all the stations located in Sofia, Bulgara.

 The app imports the data in its native format, as provided in AirBase - The European air quality database.
-The data needs to extracted in a predefined directory first.
+The data needs to be extracted in a predefined directory first.

 ### Requirements